 Practice suits should be more comfortable fitting.
 The practice suits will have a little more drag in the water which helps build up the muscles.
 Some older swimmers will wear 2 practice suits for even more drag in the water.
 If a little hole develops or the seat wears thin, just put on another suit over it!
 When you see the older, high school swimmers with their layered suits, you will know why.

-· Official Westgate team caps are available for $10.
+· Official Westgate team caps are available for $10 (without name).
+Custom caps with swimmer name can be ordered each April for $12.
 Any cap can be worn for practice.

 · Anyone with hair long enough to get into the face must wear a swim cap for every practice.
 Braids and ponytails must be tucked inside caps.
 Caps protect hair from the sun and chlorine.

 · Practice and racing caps can be purchased from our team store.

 · Rinse immediately after swimming!
 Getting rid of all the chlorine and chemicals helps the cap last longer.
 Pat dry with a towel. · Use cornstarch or talcum powder on the inside of the cap.